dabund24/Zug/README.md

 ![tree displayed in application](media/tree_showcase.png)

 Notice how the first child of each journey can be found directly to the right of that journey, whereas all "unreachable" connections are above it.
-This is a consequence of the rule we constructed the tree with.
-So to read this diagram, we can follow this simple and intuitive rule: You can only travel rightwards and downwards, but never leftwards or upwards.
+This is a consequence of the rules we constructed the tree with.
+So to read this diagram, we can use this simple and intuitive rule: You can only travel rightwards and downwards, but never leftwards or upwards.